Systems & Strategies

 Join a EuroMillions Syndicate

-Playing in a EuroMillions syndicate, either with friends or in an online group, is one of the smartest strategies for playing the game.
+Playing in a EuroMillions syndicate is one of the smartest strategies for playing the game.
 The more lines you have entered into the draw, the better your chances of winning are, and a EuroMillions syndicate has the sort of buying power that individuals are unlikely to be able to achieve over an extended period of time.
 See the Syndicates section for more details on this fantastic way to play EuroMillions.

 Using systematic entries can maximise the amount of prizes that you could win on EuroMillions.
 This could involve choosing more main numbers than the five that are drawn and playing every combination of five numbers within that set, or playing with more than two Lucky Stars.